Golf Exercises for Seniors: Enhance Flexibility and Performance

 Building Golf-Specific Strength

 Golf-specific strength training targets the muscles used most during a swing.
-Research shows that maintaining muscle mass becomes crucial after age 50, since people lose 3-5% of their muscle mass each decade.
+Maintaining muscle mass is important after age 50, as people lose 3-5% of it each decade.

 Grip and Forearm Exercises